Presenters and organizations

 Marketing support consists of digital properties including photos, copy for social and other media, and graphics.
-New for 2023 is the Curbside Theater Night Sky Series, a bundling of shows that invites audiences to new places and programs throughout the Wasatch Front.
+The Curbside Theater Night Sky Series bundles numerous shows to invite audiences to visit new places and programs throughout the Wasatch Front.
 SB Dance publicizes the Night Sky Series through multiple outlets including tv and print media.

-After seeing fire and rain, we now suggest that presenters choose a “rain date” on a subsequent Mon, Tue, or Wed.
-There is no obligation to use the rain date but it can be a viable alternative, especially when included in promotional material from the beginning.
+After a few years that have included fire and rain, we now suggest that presenters choose a “rain date” on a subsequent Mon, Tue, or Wed.
+There is no obligation to use the rain date but it can be a viable alternative, we encourage you to include a rain date in promotional materials, or at least think about it.
 If adverse conditions arise, there is a procedure in place to discuss options and make final decisions.
 This procedure is detailed in the performance contract.

 That’s a lot to digest so let’s talk about it.
 We appreciate your interest.